 Purpose of the National Prayer Breakfast

-The purpose of the National Prayer Breakfast is to invite leaders to meet in the spirit of Jesus Christ in order to pray together.
-The National Prayer Breakfast is an annual Christian event offered under the auspices of the Speaker of the Senate on behalf of the Parliamentary Prayer Breakfast Group.
+The purpose of the National Prayer Breakfast is to invite leaders to meet in the spirit of Jesus Christ in order to pray together and build relationships.
+The National Prayer Breakfast is an annual Christian event and is historically offered under the auspices of the Speaker of the Senate and the Speaker of the House on behalf of the Parliamentary Prayer Breakfast Group.

 At the heart of the National Prayer Breakfast is a small group of Parliamentarians from different political parties who meet for breakfast each Wednesday morning while Parliament is in session.
-The annual National Prayer Breakfast is more visible, but the weekly meetings are far more significant.
-The weekly meetings provide opportunities for deeper friendships to flourish and grow.
+The annual National Prayer Breakfast is more visible, but the weekly meetings are far more significant as they provide opportunities for deeper friendships to flourish and grow.

-Through genuine friendships built on the Spirit of Jesus, it is hoped that individuals can discover ways of being together which cross many religious, social and political boundaries in order to bless the lives of many.
+The Prayer Breakfast helps to facilitate the creation of genuine friendships built on the Spirit of Jesus.
+It is our hope that individuals can discover ways of being together which cross religious, social and political boundaries.
+Together we will be able to bless the lives of others.

 In these non-partisan gatherings, members are not only given the chance to know one another better but also have an opportunity to recognize the presence of God in one another.
 The exercise of effective political leadership has always demanded that positive relationships need to be fostered across party lines.
 Such relationships facilitate the working of our Parliament.

 The purpose of the Parliamentary Prayer Breakfast is to call men and women to God, and then to entrust them with the application of what it means to live out God’s grace as leaders.
-The Prayer Breakfast is not a lobby group, which seeks to influence policy even when legislation before Parliament involves very controversial issues.
-It is not the aim of the Parliamentary Prayer Breakfast Group to influence the thinking of others towards any particular political viewpoint, but instead there is a trust in the workings of God, that as we love and pray for one another, the Holy Spirit will work in our lives to help us grow as women and men who love mercy, seek justice and humbly walk with God.
+The Prayer Breakfast is not a lobby group.
+Lobby groups seek to influence policy.
+It is not the aim of the Parliamentary Prayer Breakfast Group to influence the thinking of others towards any particular political viewpoint.
+Instead, we trust in the workings of God that as we love and pray for one another the Holy Spirit will work in our lives to help us grow as women and men who love mercy, seek justice and humbly walk with God.